“My daughter acts like the world revolves around her.”

 - It’s OK if Johnny prefers Xbox over doing his chores.
 Mom will do all the chores if her child doesn’t do them.

-Here’s An Alternative Parenting Approach That Will Foster a Mature, Caring, Responsible, Young Adult.
+An Alternative Parenting Approach That Fosters a Mature, Caring, Responsible, Young Adult

 Mom responds to Johnny’s behavior in this manner:

 Mom: Johnny, I know that practice starts in a few minutes, but I have something important to tell you.
 My feelings are hurt.
-I feel sad, disrespected, and uncared for.
+I feel sad, disrespected and uncared for.
 Now, I really don’t feel like taking you to your sports practice when you treat me like that.
-This is a natural consequence for your behavior towards me and your chore.
+This is a natural consequence for your behavior towards me and not doing your chore.